 The federal agency responsible for immigration worksite enforcement is Immigration Customs and Enforcement (ICE).
-As of 2012, the agency has developed what it characterizes as a "comprehensive worksite enforcement strategy."
+In 2012, the agency developed what it characterizes as a "comprehensive worksite enforcement strategy."
 (See http://www.ice.gov/worksite/.)
 ICE claims to focus its enforcement efforts on two areas:

 The ICE press releases collected at the worksite enforcement webpage don't bear this out, however.
-While a couple of the reported enforcement actions do involve workers at airports and a couple reflect egregious exploitation of workers, the main pattern that emerges from this long string of ICE press releases is of actions against ordinary businesses (restaurants, landscapers, construction companies, food processing plants, small manufacturers, and so forth) for "harboring" illegal aliens -- that is, for knowingly preventing their detection.
-(See ICE's “Recent News.”)
+While a couple of the reported enforcement actions do involve workers at airports and a couple reflect egregious exploitation of workers, the main pattern that emerges from this long string of ICE press releases is of actions against ordinary businesses (restaurants, landscapers, construction companies, food processing plants, small manufacturers, and so forth), for "harboring" illegal aliens; that is, for knowingly preventing their detection.

-As an employer, you should conclude that you are in legal peril if you knowingly employ undocumented immigrant workers, even if your business is not part of the "critical infrastructure" but just a small business trying to get by, and even if you treat your workers fairly.
+As an employer, you should conclude that you are in legal peril if you knowingly employ undocumented immigrant workers.
+That's true even if your business is not part of the "critical infrastructure" but just a small business trying to get by, and even if you treat your workers fairly.

 If that standard doesn't strike you as crystal clear, you are not alone.
 Still, if you are acting in good faith and following the I-9 procedures, you should be safe from liability if ICE discovers that one of your workers has presented bad documents.
-A formal I-9 compliance policy might be a good way to demonstrate your good faith.
-You might also want to check out ICE's IMAGE program, through which ICE becomes "your workforce compliance partner” -- though surely this partnership will not suit every employer.
+A formal I-9 compliance policy is a good way to demonstrate your good faith.
+You might also want to check out ICE's IMAGE program, through which ICE becomes "your workforce compliance partner" (though surely this partnership will not suit every employer).

-If any information comes your way, subsequent to hire, that suggests a worker may not be authorized to work in the U.S., you should look into it.
-The reason for this is that employers can be held liable not only for actual knowledge of a worker's undocumented status, but also for "constructive knowledge” – that is, basically, for having reason to know.
+If any information comes your way, subsequent to hire, that suggests a worker might not be authorized to work in the United States, you should look into it.
+The reason for this is that employers can be held liable not only for actual knowledge of a worker's undocumented status, but also for "constructive knowledge"; that is, basically, for having reason to know.

-Having reason to know might be, for instance, receiving notice from the Social Security Administration (SSA) that someone on your payroll is using a Social Security number (SSN) that doesn't match the name for that number in the SSA database.
-Again, though, you have to be careful how you proceed with such information, always avoiding the leap to a conclusion.
-SSA database discrepancies don't always mean unauthorized workers, as the SSA "no-match" letters themselves explicitly state, and hasty action on partial information could lead to a discrimination claim.
+Having reason to know a worker is undocumented might be, for instance, receiving notice from the Social Security Administration (SSA) that someone on your payroll is using a Social Security number (SSN) that doesn't match the name for that number in the SSA database.
+Again, though, you must be careful how you proceed with such information and avoid jumping to conclusions.
+SSA database discrepancies don't always mean unauthorized workers, as the SSA "no-match" letters themselves explicitly state.
+Hasty action on partial information could lead to a discrimination claim.